Are We Subconsciously Damaging Our Teeth?

 Snacking in between meals is damaging our teeth and gums as it increases the contact that food has with our teeth causing plaque to develop, leading to cavities.
 If you need to have a snack then try to stick to crudités as the raw vegetables help to clean your teeth naturally.
 Definitely not as good as cakes or chocolate but much better for your smile.

 For many years, dentists have been urging people to make a habit out of flossing.
 But flossing is only effective when done correctly.
 The one common mistake people make when it comes to flossing is doing it at the wrong time.
 We should floss our teeth prior to brushing and not afterwards.
 Flossing acts like a pre-wash for brushing and makes brushing more effective.

-By this we mean using our teeth to do things such as opening bottles or packets, to tear labels off of clothing or to hold things such as car park tickets while we find a space to park.
+By this we mean using our teeth to do things such as opening bottles or packets, Don’t use your teeth to tear labels off of clothing or to hold things such as car park tickets while you find a space to park.
 If you’re not careful, one of these simple day-to-day habits could cause damaging problems with your teeth.

-We should never use hard-bristled toothbrushes.
+Never use hard-bristled toothbrushes.
 Medium-bristled is the best choice for most of us.
 Hard bristled toothbrushes can be damaging on our teeth and gums and wear down the enamel.
+If your toothbrush is old and worn you could be harming your teeth.
 Using the wrong toothbrush is just as bad as not brushing at all.
 The kinder you are to your teeth, the better!